Favourite Songs & Themes From Horror Movies

 The Final Zepp by Charlie Clouser — SAW Franchise

-There are many different variations of the ‘Zepp’ theme and its use in the Saw franchise, but the main piece would be easily recognizable to anyone as ‘the Saw music.’
-The dun-dun-dun and heavy strings and percussion always make me think of the shocking final moments of the original Saw film and this piece of music is so integral to the whole franchise as a whole, but also one of the key elements that brings that first film together so well in the final scene.
+There are many different variations of the ‘Zepp’ theme and its use in the Saw franchise, but the main piece would be easily recognisable to anyone as “the Saw music.”
+The dun-dun-dun and heavy strings and percussion always make me think of the shocking final moments of the original film and this piece is so integral to the franchise as a whole, tying that first film together so well in the final scene.

 Halloween Theme by John Carpenter — Halloween Franchise

-Easily one of the most famous and easily recognisable horror theme songs of all time.
-John Carpenter’s monumental budget horror film, Halloween is backed up by Carpenter’s work on the soundtrack showing that sometimes simplicity is key and an unnerving few key presses within the context of a film could forever become haunting.
+Easily one of the most famous and recognisable horror themes of all time.
+John Carpenter’s monumental budget horror film is backed up by his work on the soundtrack, showing that sometimes simplicity is key and that an unnerving few key presses within the context of a film can become forever haunting.

-Title/Theme Song by (Disasterpeace) Rich Vreeland – It Follows
+Title/Theme (Disasterpeace / Rich Vreeland) — It Follows

 It Follows is one of the greatest horror films from the last 10 years and it also happens to feature one of the greatest soundtracks.
-A very 70’s inspired synth-wave by Disasterpeace includes many standout tracks, but the ‘Title’ song is probably the one that will stand out the most from It Follows unless you prefer the creepy waves of ‘Anyone.’
+A very 70’s-inspired synth-wave score includes many standouts, but the ‘Title’ track probably stands out the most — unless you prefer the creepy waves of ‘Anyone.’

-The Exorcist Theme (Tubular Bells) by Lalo Schifrin and Mike Oldfield – The Exorcist
+The Exorcist Theme (Tubular Bells) by Lalo Schifrin & Mike Oldfield — The Exorcist

-‘The Exorcist Theme’, or as it was titled on the original soundtrack ‘Tubular Bells’ is one of the most recognisable themes of the 70’s and one of the most notable pieces of horror music.
-It wasn’t used in the films most tense moments, instead being introduced to build upon the arrival of the Priests and it more suits a thriller tone, but it builds the upcoming movie so well.
+‘The Exorcist Theme’, or as titled on the original soundtrack ‘Tubular Bells’, is one of the most recognisable themes of the 70s and one of the most notable pieces of horror music.
+It wasn’t used in the film’s most tense moments — instead introduced to build upon the arrival of the priests — but it sets up the movie so well.

 Tip Toe Thru’ The Tulips With Me by Tiny Tim — Insidious

-There are two scenes in Insidious featuring ‘Tip Toe Thru’ The Tulips With Me’ by Tiny Tim in Insidious but the first stands out as the creepiest.
-Anyone who has watched the film has presumably had their skin crawl somewhat when Rose Byrne’s character walked outside only to hear her record skip and the new song ‘Tip Toe Thru’ The Tulips With Me‘ start playing as Byrne looks into her house to see a young boy dancing.
+There are two scenes featuring ‘Tip Toe Thru’ The Tulips With Me’ in Insidious, but the first stands out as the creepiest.
+Anyone who has watched the film has presumably had their skin crawl somewhat when Rose Byrne’s character walks outside only to hear her record skip and the new song start playing as she looks into her house to see a young boy dancing.

-We’ve Only Just Begun by the Carpenters – 1408
+We’ve Only Just Begun by Carpenters — 1408

-The song ‘We’ve Only Just Begun‘ is used throughout 1408 as John Cusack’s character stays in his hotel room and the terror begins in this film based on the short story by Stephen King.
-1408 is what I consider one of the scariest movies of all time, it just ruins me, and the use of the Carpenters song in the film has also ruined that song for me — but maybe in a good way (I think.)
+The song recurs throughout 1408 as John Cusack’s character stays in his hotel room and the terror begins (based on the Stephen King short story).
+1408 is what I consider one of the scariest movies of all time — it just ruins me — and the use of the Carpenters’ song has also ruined that song for me… but maybe in a good way (I think).

-You either think of The Silence of the Lambs or Clerks 2… or both.
-‘Goodbye Horses’ is ingrained in pop culture history with many parodies and homages to the classic scene in which Ted Levine as serial killer Buffalo Bill dances in a corner oddly to this song, forever cementing it as a somewhat weird song to listen to.
+You either think of The Silence of the Lambs or Clerks II… or both.
+‘Goodbye Horses’ is ingrained in pop-culture history with many parodies and homages to Buffalo Bill’s infamous scene, forever cementing it as a wonderfully weird song to listen to.

 Cry Little Sister by Gerard McMann — The Lost Boys

-The Lost Boys is the movie that made me wish I had been brought up in the 80’s.
-When I first watched it I was getting into a lot of glam-rock, horror movies and wanted to live in the world of The Lost Boys (minus the actual killer vampires.)
-‘Cry Little Sister’ serves as the theme for the late 80’s classic film and it’s a very 80’s song featuring a killer chorus that’s impossible not to sing along to.
-Picture mullets, picture Corey Feldman, pictures Kiefer Sutherland as a vampire riding a motorbike along a beach.
-Picture, The Lost Boys.
+The Lost Boys is the movie that made me wish I had been brought up in the 80s.
+When I first watched it I was getting into a lot of glam-rock and horror movies and wanted to live in that world (minus the killer vampires).
+‘Cry Little Sister’ serves as the theme for the late-80s classic and it’s a very 80s song featuring a killer chorus that’s impossible not to sing along to.

 If you have any particular problems with any song choices you can Tweet @ExplosionPod or, ideally, just the author of this article.